graphql/graphiql/DEVELOPMENT.md

 prompted by the EasyCLA bot.
 For more details, please see the [GraphQL WG repo](https://github.com/graphql/graphql-wg/tree/main/membership).

-0. First, you will need to have the latest git, yarn 1.16 & node 12 or greater installed.
-OSX, Windows and Linux should all be supported as build environments.
+0. First, you will need the latest `git`, `yarn` 1.16, & `node` 12 or greater. macOS, Windows and Linux should all be supported as build environments.

 ***Note:** None of the commands below will work with `npm`.
 Please use `yarn` to develop with graphql.*